luiznaiper/reactCart/README.md

 # reactCart
-A mini cart created in react
+A mini cart created in react, using the component Class